X

 For much of the last half of 2023, it's been our opinion that what the Fed has to say -- it's intentions for monetary policy -- have been more important to the market than what it may actually do.
 And, to be fair, they have done exactly nothing since the last hike in the federal funds rate back on July 26.
 Since then, it's all been about the rhetoric and the outlook for the future.

 As 2024 begins, there has been no official change to any monetary policy rates, so the greater importance of the Fed's words remains in place.
 To that end, a change in Fed members outlooks has seemingly set the stage for lower policy rates in 2024, and perhaps up to three quarter-point cuts in rates is the current unofficial outlook from policymakers.
 This surmises that everything works out as these Fed officials expect it to; that is by no means a sure thing.
-By way of example, just three months ago, the median expectation was that the December meeting was be likely to feature a quarter-point increase in policy rates.
+By way of example, just three months ago, the median expectation was that the December meeting was likely to feature a quarter-point increase in policy rates.

 As well, consider that as recently as June 2023, these same folks were forecasting that a full-point cut in rates by the end of 2024 was expected; then with a "higher rates for longer" stance forming through September, this rate-cut outlook suggested only a half-point drop for 2024.
 Now, this has moved up to perhaps a 0.75% trim over that same time horizon.

-All this is to highlight that a forecast of expected outcomes isn't an actual path for Fed policy, which adapts over time as incoming data change the picture.
+All this is to highlight that a forecast of expected outcomes isn't an actual path for Fed policy, which adapts over time as incoming data changes the picture.
 The most recent (December) update of the Summary of Economic Projections (SEP) reveals this, as there has now been a discernable shift from "higher for longer" for policy rates to one of "higher a while, and lower soon thereafter".

 Fed members now expect perhaps three quarter-point decreases in the federal funds rate by the end of 2024, and the median expectation for the level of the federal funds at the end of 2024 is now 4.6%, down from 5.1% back in September.